mohamedmoataz-oacc/history4feed/design/mvp/specification.md

 The order of the RSS feed is in descending time order, that is, it starts with the latest entry first.

+history4feed simply outputs the RSS xml file into the `output/` directory once complete.

 ## Dealing with feed validation on input

 ATOM feeds are XML documents.
 ATOM feeds can be validated by checking for the header tags where `<feed` tag contains the text `atom` somewhere inside it, e.g. https://www.schneier.com/feed/atom/